-- Portuguese tax number – you will need to register for a Portuguese tax number, though this doesn’t mean you will necessarily be a tax resident in Portugal and liable to pay income tax in the country
+- Tax identification number (NIF) in Portugal – you will need to register for a Portuguese tax number, although this doesn’t mean that you will necessarily be a tax resident in Portugal and liable to pay income tax in the country.

 - Proof of income

 - Bank statements – last 60 days of incoming and outgoing cash flow

 - Recent utility bill

 - Proof of any savings or investment accounts